jrochkind/ensure_valid_encoding/README.md

 But when it does happen, if you're not rescue'ing the exception, your application dies hard.

-Okay, so maybe you manage to catch the excpetions exceptions.
+Okay, so maybe you manage to catch the exceptions.
 Or more conveniently you guard by testing `input_str.valid_encoding?` instead of waiting for an exception to be raised.
 Then what?
 You could ignore this particular file/stream of input, and have your application go on it's merry way.